 meet our maker

-Dynamic, passionate and driven, with an epicurean’s delight in beauty and art, founder and creative director Sarah Beydoun designs handbags and accessories known for their stellar craftsmanship and vibrant, high-spirited appeal.
+Dynamic, passionate and determined, with an epicurean’s delight in beauty and art, founder and creative director Sarah Beydoun designs handbags and accessories that are known for their intricate craftsmanship, attention to detail and vibrant, high-spirited appeal.

-Born and raised in Beirut, Sarah’s unconventional journey in fashion began during the final year of her master’s degree in sociology, when she was conducting research at Dar Al Amal, a local NGO that rehabilitates women at risk and female ex-prisoners.
+Born and raised in Beirut, Sarah’s unconventional journey in fashion began during her final year of a graduate degree in sociology, when she was conducting research at Dar Al Amal, an NGO that rehabilitates women at risk and female ex-prisoners.
+Soon after, she decided to set up a business that would train and employ the women she’d met during her fieldwork.
+She launched Sarah’s Bag in Beirut in May of 2000, bringing together her love of fashion and design with the mission to empower underprivileged women.

 beyond the bags